Suhesh-Kasti/suhesh/content/english/blog/bigip-securitypolicies.md

 Policy building by false positive elimination focuses on refining security policies by eliminating false positives from attack signatures and other violations.

 #### **False Positive Elimination:**
+A legitimate request to a web application can also trigger violation.

 | Entity               | Description                                                                                      |
 |----------------------|--------------------------------------------------------------------------------------------------|